planewave/RF_neural_net/README.md

-# Deep complex-valued neural networks
+# Deep Complex-Valued Neural Networks

-Originally for baseband wireless signal processing.
+For baseband wireless signal processing.
 A follow-up research of my thesis.
+Can be used for other complex-valued (CV) signal processing.
+Based on PyTorch framework.
+Contributions are wellcomed.

 ## Objectives
-* Complex-valued (CV) convolutional layers
+* CV convolutional layers
 * Activation, pooling etc. layers for CV neural networks
 * Scaleable and rotatable convolutional layers